-- May 2015: Primary application is available via AMCAS
+- May: Primary application is available via AMCAS.

-- June – November 2015: AMCAS applications are received and Keck Supplemental Application invitations are sent
+- June – November: AMCAS applications are received and Keck Supplemental Application invitations are sent June-November.

-- January – July 2016: Applicants submit the Free Application for Federal Student Aid and other financial need applications
+- January: Applicants may begin to submit the Free Application for Federal Student Aid and other financial need applications.

 Prerequisites of the Keck School of Medicine